Pitmaster BBQ Catering in Cabell County, West Virginia

 Start with the city or address, date, guest count, and service window.
 Once the exact site is clear, Smokin Zo’s can review access, timing, service style, and menu fit.

 A county page can cover many different service settings.
-A downtown venue, park pavilion, school, warehouse, or private property can each change parking, staging, and guest flow.
+A downtown venue, park pavilion, school, Warehouse, OR private property can each change parking, staging, and guest flow.

 Do county events need approval before booking?

 Sometimes.
-Venue-managed spaces, parks, campuses, schools, and public sites may need permission, parking approval, or arrival instructions confirmed before the quote is finalized.
+Venue-managed spaces, parks, campuses, schools, and public sites may need permission, Parking Approval, OR arrival instructions confirmed before the quote is finalized.

 Need the full general FAQ?
 Read the Smokin Zo’s BBQ catering FAQ.